Be The Conductor Program

 Young Changemakers Leadership Lab

-• Engage with local leaders, artists, organizers, and educators who model what justice-driven leadership looks like in action.
+• Engage directly with local leaders, organizers, educators and artists who model justice‑driven leadership.

 Program Snapshot